NEW JERSEY NEW HOME WARRANTY ARBITRATION SERVICES, LLC.

 The arbitrator is not allowed to speak to any party in the matter without the other party being present.
 Any phone calls involving a party must have all other parties on the call as well.
 All scheduling matters must be conducted through email and copied to all parties in the case.
 Any evidence or documentation sent to the arbitrator must be copied to the other parties in the case.
 The arbitrator shall determine if these items shall be sent via email or by another method.
 After the arbitration hearing is concluded, any requests for clarification, modification or reopening of the hearing must be made in writing by email directly to the Administrator and copied to the other parties in the case and the arbitrator.

 13. Submission of Evidence

-The arbitrator will be provided with the case file and all documents sent to the Administrator by the NJ New Home Warranty Program.
+The arbitrator will be provided with the case file and all documents sent to the Administrator by the NJ New Home Warranty Program or private warranty provider.
 Parties may choose to submit additional documents, pictures, videos or other evidence for the arbitrator’s consideration.
 This evidence must be submitted to the arbitrator and copied to the other parties in the case and the Administrator two weeks prior to the hearing.
 If the evidence mentioned above is submitted late or not copied to the other side, the arbitrator has the discretion to disregard it in making his/her arbitration decision.

 The arbitration hearing will be confidential, and no stenographic record or other recording of the hearing will be allowed.
 However, the parties and their representatives may take notes during the arbitration hearing.